duinomaker/HexoBlog/source/CM/exercises/1/index.md

 Let the zig-zags be extremely narrow to be seen as straight lines to some extent.
 So when the $n$-th zig-zag is added in, $n$ new areas are created “in the straight line manner”.

-We could also see that when two zig-zags intersect, $8$ new areas are created “around their intersection,” in the way shown below:
+We could also see that when two zig-zags intersect, $8$ new areas are created “around their intersection” in the way shown below:

 <figure class="image">
 <img src="https://cdn.jsdelivr.net/gh/duinomaker/HexoBlog@master/source/images/CM/exercises-1_1.jpg" class="image illustration" />